Homomorphisms between different quantum toroidal and affine Yangian algebras: Formal algebras and their classical limits

-(ii) Specializing $\hbar$ or $q$ to complex parameters $h_0\in \CC$ or $q_0\in \CC^\times$, we get the matrix algebras $\dd^{(n)}_{q_0}$ and $\D^{(n)}_{h_0}$ with values in the classical $\CC$-algebras of difference/differential operators on $\CC^\times$ as well as their one-dimensional central extensions.
-In other words, we consider the $\CC$-algebras given by the same collections of the generators and the defining relations.
+(b) Specializing $\hbar$ or $q$ to complex parameters $h_0\in \CC$ or $q_0\in \CC^\times$, we get the matrix algebras $\dd^{(n)}_{q_0}$ and $\D^{(n)}_{h_0}$ with values in the classical $\CC$-algebras of difference/differential operators on $\CC^\times$ as well as their one-dimensional central extensions.
+The latter are the $\CC$-algebras given by the same collections of the generators and the defining relations.
 However, one can not define their completions as above.
-This explains why we choose to work in the formal setting. \end{rem}
+This is one of the key reasons we choose to work in the formal setting. \end{rem}